criesbeck/cs325-js/README.md

   * Any modern web browser with a developer console, such as Chrome or Firefox
   * A good text editor, such as Visual Studio Code, BBedit, or Sublime, for editing your JavaScript file
-  * A local web server, e.g., node, PHP, or VS Code's Live Server
+  * A local web server, e.g., node, PHP, or VS Code's Live Server; only static assets are served

 ## Installing and testing